Lion

 Wolfson College will offer a vibrant intellectual and cultural life for all its members which reflects its mission and values and complements its teaching and research.

-• It will organise a comprehensive, coordinated annual programme of events – including music, art, talks and symposia – which will be well communicated, internally and externally.
+• We will organise a comprehensive, coordinated and balanced annual programme of events which will be well communicated, internally and externally.

-• It will increasingly plan annual events around a cross-disciplinary theme chosen, after consultation with the membership, to provide topicality, coherence and challenge.
+• We will plan annual events around a cross-disciplinary theme chosen, to provide topicality, coherence and challenge.

-• It will offer events and programmes to complement those of local partners e.g. Festival of Ideas, Science Festival etc., so as to raise its profile in the local community.
-International and National events (e.g. International Women’s Day, Black History Month) will be marked with events in College.
+• We will offer events and programmes to complement those of local partners e.g. Cambridge Festival, Festival of Wellbeing) so as to raise its profile in the local community.
+International and National events (e.g. World Women’s day, Black History Month) will be marked with events in College.

-• It will consider the needs of such events and activities in planning the development of its social spaces and other facilities.
+• We will consider the needs of such events and activities in planning the development of social and communal spaces and other facilities.

-• It will strengthen its alumni networks, by recognising students as alumni from admission, by launching a new electronic portal and through other innovative means which facilitate access to services, events, and support.
+• We will strengthen alumni networks, by recognising students as alumni from admission, developing and running innovative programs that facilitate access to College’s networks, events, and other means of engagement and life-long learning support.

-• It will develop distinctive external activities which add value for students, and promote interaction tailored to the achievements and know-how of the broader membership, starting with an initiative in Entrepreneurialism.
+• We will develop distinctive internal and external activities which add value for students, and early career researchers and promote interaction tailored to the achievements and know-how of the broader global membership.

-• The College will foster interactions with cultural and research institutions within Cambridge and the rest of the UK, with HE institutions in the UK and overseas, and with philanthropists and charitable foundations which support our core values of academic excellence and diversity.
+• The College will foster interactions with cultural, research and other organisations in the UK and overseas, that support our core values of academic excellence and diversity and supporting every member to transform society for the good of all.

 Equality, diversity, and inclusion